 Live music is played each evening.
 There’s always a fantastic atmosphere with plenty of opportunities to catch up with industry friends.
 The regatta bar closes at midnight on Friday and 2am on Saturday.

 Many crews sleep on their boats and use the marina’s new washroom facilities but a good percentage have worked out that it’s very comfy at the local B&Bs, hotels or rent ‘crew’ houses nearby.

 COSTS & BUDGETING

-Provide your company details, and pay the entry fee.
+Provide your company details, and pay.
 Boat details and crew details can be added later when you know them.

 Go sailing !